 Chatbots are able to provide fast service and are available 24 hours, creating new experiences for customers.
 Banks that have adopted chatbots report positive impacts, including improved service quality through virtual assistants in the form of chatbots and cost efficiencies that can be saved.
 This is in accordance with previous literature, which has researched that the use of chatbot applications brings benefits to banks and customers.
+When consumers purchase a product or brand, they gain a brand experience (Wantara at. all, 2023).
+In service businesses, high-level contact is required between service providers and customers.
+The higher the customer satisfaction with the service experience, the more they feel they can trust the organization and the personnel providing the service (Wantara, 2015).
+Internet users utilize the internet to communicate, transact, sell goods, conduct business, and work (Andriani at. all, 2022).
 Firstly, the application allows customers to easily connect with bank services, regardless of time or location, via their mobile devices, thereby ensuring fast and relevant responses to their inquiry inquiries.
 Second, integrating such applications allows banks to interact with customers in a more personal and direct way, thereby helping to save on customer service staff costs (Alt, et al., 2021).